AOEpeople/techradar/radar/2025-05-31/payload-cms.md

 tags:       [cms, headless]
 ---

-Payload CMS has recently released version 3, bringing significant improvements in performance, flexibility, and developer experience.
+[Payload CMS](https://payloadcms.com/) has recently released version 3, bringing significant improvements in performance, flexibility, and developer experience.
 As a self-hosted, headless CMS built with Node.js and TypeScript, Payload offers full control over data models, access control, and API behavior—making it a strong candidate for custom content-heavy applications.

+### Content Modeling with Collections

-Payload CMS structures its data through the concept of **Collections**, which are essentially models representing content types such as blog posts, products, users, or pages.
+Payload CMS structures its data through the concept of Collections, which are essentially models representing content types such as blog posts, products, users, or pages.
 Each Collection defines its fields, access controls, validation rules, and admin UI behavior using a TypeScript configuration object.
 This provides a high degree of flexibility while ensuring type safety and consistency across the backend.

 In version 3, Collections benefit from several enhancements: